-The John Updike Childhood Home is a museum-in-progress that is owned by The John Updike Society, a 501 (c) 3 non-profit corporation organized for educational purposes.
+The John Updike Childhood Home is a museum owned by The John Updike Society, a 501 (c) 3 non-profit corporation organized for educational purposes with members in 18 countries and 35 states.
 The house is located at 117 Philadelphia Avenue in Shillington, Pa., where author John Updike lived from “age zero” to 13, after which John and his parents moved to a farmhouse in Plowville that had been in his mother’s family.

-Purchase of The John Updike Childhood Home was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration is supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, and individual donors.
+Purchase of The John Updike Childhood Home was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration to period (1932-45) was supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, the John and Gaye Patton Foundation, and individual donors.

 Learn more about The John Updike Society.

 Pictured is the front of the house.
-The two-story portion is original, while the single-story addition was added in 1950 by Dr. John S. Hunter, who built the annex for his practice.
-The society remodeled the annex so that the three former examination rooms are now office space rented to David W. Ruoff Financial Services, while the former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study is now a museum gift shop.
+The two-story portion is original, while the single-story addition was added post-Updike in 1950 by Dr. John S. Hunter, who built the annex for his practice.
+To help cover annual operational costs and provide an on-site presence, the society remodeled the annex so that the three former examination rooms are now office space rented to David W. Ruoff Financial Services, which is not affiliated with the society.
+The former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study is now the museum gift shop.

 Like other author houses in heavily residential areas, The John Updike Childhood Home has limited hours of operation.
 The museum is open on Saturdays from 12-2 p.m., except for major holidays.
 Admission is $5 for age 16 and older.
 Group tours are by request only, and dependent upon docent availablility.
 Click here for information on group rates.